Exploratory Data Analysis

 The Weibull distribution also has the property that the scale parameter falls at the 63.2% point irrespective of the value of the shape parameter.
 The plot shows a horizontal line at this 63.2% point and a vertical line where the horizontal line intersects the least squares fitted line.
 This vertical line shows the value of scale parameter.

-This Weibull plot shows that:
+This Weibull plot of the FULLER2.DAT data set shows that:

 Note that the values on the x-axis ("0", "1", and "2") are the exponents.
 These actually denote the value 100 = 1, 101 = 10, and 102 = 100.